-An employee's incapacity can be intermittent because a single medical condition or injury keeps remerging (for example: asthma or a back injury) or the employee suffers several unrelated medical issues or injuries.

-Where a medical condition results in an employee's absence from work on an intermittent basis the employer may still review the employee's on-going employment where the absences are affecting the operational requirements of the business.
+An employee's incapacity can be intermittent because a single medical condition or injury keeps remerging - for example, asthma or a back injury - or the employee suffers several unrelated medical issues or injuries.
+Where a medical condition results in an employee's absence from work on an intermittent basis, the employer may still review the employee's ongoing employment, where the absences are affecting the operational requirements of the business.

-An employer should consider and ideally have up-to-date medical information about the employee's condition, how it will affect their on-going ability to attend work on a full time basis against the ability to accommodate those absences.
+An employer should consider and ideally have up to date medical information about the employee's condition.
+It will weigh up how this will affect their ongoing ability to attend work on a full-time basis, against its ability to accommodate those absences.

-Where an employee's intermittent absence is not due to a medical condition the employer should address the matter and deal with the issue by applying the correct process that may fit.
+Where an employee's intermittent absence is not due to a medical condition, the employer should use the correct process to handle it instead.
 Refer to the A-Z Guide on Absenteeism for further information.